 As those who follow this blog know that I love books about the military, fiction and non-fiction.
 In honor of Veterans Day I thought I’d post a list of books I enjoyed over the past year or two about this subject.
 I assume we all love to read about something which is close to our hearts, whether it’s a place, a feeling or an experience.
 I know I do.
 Non-Fiction: Citizen Soldiers by Stephen Ambrose A fascinating book about the European theater in World War II, as told by the men on the front lines, not a media hugging officer or a dry historian.
 Ambrose captures the sense of history from both sides of the fence, sticks to the facts as we know them and keeps his comments to a minimum.
 Command Influence By Robert A. Shaines A captivating book in which Mr. Shaines recounts his memories as a defending lawyer in the case of The United States v.
 Lt.
 George C. Schreiber.
 Lt.
 Schreiber was the appointed scapegoat in a trial for the murder of a Korean man (whose real name was never found).
 Mr. Shaines, a military attorney on the Lieutenant’s defense team, was fighting a battle which…

-The book follows the battle of Okinawa through the eyes of the grunts on the ground and the commanders of both the American and Japanese forces.
+The book follows the battle of Okinawa through the eyes of the grunts on the ground and the commanders of both the American and Japanese forces

-The story is told through the eyes of Eisenhower, Patton, private Eddie Benson as well as Germans Gerd von Rundstedt and Albert Speer.
+After the Normandy invasion.
+Told through the eyes of Eisenhower, Patton, private Eddie Benson as well as Germans Gerd von Rundstedt and Albert Speer.

 Events leading up and after D-Day (Jan-Sept 1944) seeing through the eyes of Eisenhower, the Rommel, Bradley, Patton, von Rundstedt and ordinary soldiers